 In our classroom we celebrate everything.
 This year we learned about Ramadan with some of our Muslim students and celebrated Eid with a few different activities.

-We think it’s important for all of our students to feel included regardless of the different celebrations, observances or holidays they personally observe.
-All of our students are encouraged to share their customs and traditions with us and we’ve been learning all year from each other.
+We think it’s important for all of our students to feel included.
+Regardless of the different celebrations, observances or holidays they personally observe, everyone should be included.
+Students share their customs and traditions with us.
 We celebrated Lunar New Year, Ukrainian Christmas, World Hijab Day, Halloween, Thanksgiving, Christmas and now we’re getting ready for Ramadan and Eid.

 Decorating for Ramadan and Eid